rolfosian/Starsector-VideoLib/README.md

     videoPlayer.setClickToPause(true); // setClickToPause on the video so user can click it to pause/unpause it

     videoPlayer.addTo(parentPanel).inTL(0f, 0f); // add to parent
-    videoPlayer.init(); // init projector and controls so they know where/height/width to render
+    videoPlayer.init(); // init projector and controls so they know where/height/width to render. *Make sure 'parentPanel' is positioned properly before calling this

 // no controls, just a video by itself on loop
 } else {                                 // file ID defined in data/config/settings.json | starting PlayMode | starting EOFMode | keepAlive?